Lately, I’ve been trying to drink a little more. My goal is to down one beer every weeknight.

 If you like beer, then this is probably the event for you.

 Head down to EPIC this Saturday at about 11.30 and partake!

 The beer war has turned into a beer crusade!
 The second Small Brewers Beer Festival has captured the attention [...]

-[ 4 May, 2013; 9:00 am to 12:00 pm. ] On Saturday May 4, the Canberra Brewers Club and the Wig and Pen will be hosting the International Homebrew Day “Big Brew”.
+[ 4 May 2013 at 9:00 am; ] On Saturday May 4, the Canberra Brewers Club and the Wig and Pen will be hosting the International Homebrew Day “Big Brew”.